gitlabhq/gitlab-runner/docs/install/linux-repository.md

 | Amazon Linux | <https://aws.amazon.com/linux/> |

 NOTE:
-Packages for distributions that are not on the list are currently not available from our package repository.
+Packages for distributions that are not on the list are not available from our package repository.
 You can [install](linux-manually.md#using-debrpm-package) them manually by downloading the RPM package from our S3 bucket.

 ## Prerequisites